We have updated the terms and conditions of our Rocket Lawyer On Call® Service Level Agreement

 If you have questions, comments, or concerns, please contact us at email@example.com.

 You are using an unsupported version of Internet Explorer In order to continue using our website, please upgrade your browser by clicking here.

-A Last Will and Testament allows you to communicate your wishes and make things easier for the people you leave behind.
-Creating a Last Will and Testament as a part of your estate plan will ensure all you leave behind, including the care of your children, will be taken care of according to your wishes.
+A Last Will and Testament allows you to communicate your wishes and make things easier for the people you care about.
+Creating a Last Will and Testament as a part of your estate plan will ensure all you leave behind---including the care of your children---will be taken care of according to your wishes.

 Use a Last Will and Testament if:

 You'd like your property, including Digital Assets, distributed according to your wishes after your death.

 You'd like to list the people or organizations that will receive your property after your death.

 You'd like to list the person or group who will carry out the terms of the Last Will.

 You'd like to name who's responsible for minor children if their other parent is unable to take care of them.